 But the best part of our visit was the hours we spent in the Dentons’ living room later that evening and the next morning, just talking about life, about America, about God, about the future, about the events of Jeremiah Denton’s life – in other words, great stories.
 He even reminisced about his encounter with the divine in his North Vietnamese prison cell, adding a few more details.

-My daughter, in her early 20s, not only watched and listened, but talked, asked questions, interacted with Jeremiah Denton (occasionally holding back tears, she later told me; I felt the same way).
+My daughter, then in her early 20s, not only watched and listened, but talked, asked questions and interacted with this American hero (occasionally holding back tears, she later told me; I felt the same way).
 He graciously signed a book for her, and was – as I am quite sure he was with all his friends and admirers – warm and enthusiastically supportive of both Sarah and me in our own work and our lives.
 That’s how he was.

-Denton’s well-known life story – his A-6 Intruder being shot down over North Vietnam; his nearly eight years as a prisoner of war, four of them in solitary; his blinking “torture” in Morse code while being interrogated on international TV; his valiant leadership role with the other POWs; his astonishingly patriotic and humble comments upon finally being released (“We are honored to have had the opportunity to serve our country under difficult circumstances.
+Denton’s well-known life story – his A-6 Intruder being shot down over North Vietnam; his nearly eight years as a prisoner of war, four of them in solitary; his communicating with U.S. intelligence by blinking “T-O-R-T-U-R-E” in Morse code while being interrogated on international TV; his valiant leadership role with the other POWs; his astonishingly patriotic and humble comments upon finally being released (“We are honored to have had the opportunity to serve our country under difficult circumstances.
 We are profoundly grateful to our commander in chief and to our nation for this day.
-God bless America”); his subsequent role as a U.S. senator; his advising a grateful Ronald Reagan on foreign policy; his continual outreach and inspiration to new generations of Americans; his enduring charitable work – that story stands as a stark and annihilating contrast to everything the political and immoral left has been doing to America (including her military) during the same period of time.
+God bless America”); his subsequent role as a U.S. senator; his advising a grateful Ronald Reagan on foreign policy; his continual outreach and inspiration to new generations of Americans; his charitable work – is a story that stands as a stark and annihilating contrast to everything the left has been doing to America, including her military, during the same period of time.

-Today, of course, it is we and all of America who salute Jeremiah Denton.
+Today, of course, it is we and all of America who salute the likes of Jeremiah Denton and every other soldier who “gave all” for our great country.